rpbouman/huey/README.md

 <img width="868" height="378" alt="image" src="https://github.com/user-attachments/assets/95352553-51ed-45e0-aa69-3ff2d3906f98" />

 - On the left side of the Secrets Manager Dialog, there's a list that presents the list of stored secrets.
-  In the screenshot above, there's one stored secret called 'my_secret'.

   In the list, secrets are organized by type.
+  In the screenshot above, 3 secrets are visible in the list.
-  In secret in the screenshot above is of the 's3' type.
+  One is selected: it's the secret called 'my_secret' of the 's3' type.

 - On the right side of the Secrets Manager Dialog, there are two tabs:
   - The **Form tab** presents all the secret's details as a structured form.